-During the period January 1 through October 1 of each year, gill nets, trammel nets, and other entangling nets used to catch any fish in gulf water in Alabama's territorial jurisdiction must have a minimum mesh size of 1^{3} " bar (knot to knot).
-A minimum mesh size of 1^{7} /s" bar is required for such nets used to take mullet during the period October 24 through December 31 of each year for all Alabama coastal waters under the jurisdiction of the MRD, and only strike nets may be used in certain waters of Bon Secour Bay during this period.
-Any person using a 1^{7} /s" or larger bar mesh net during the period October 24 through December 31 of each year for all chabama coastal waters under the jurisdiction of the MRD, and only strike nets may be used in certain waters of Bon Secour Bay during this period.
-Any person using a 1^{7} /s" or larger bar mesh net during the period October 24 through December 31 of each year shall be considered a roe mullet fisherman and must possess a roe mullet permit.
+Except as otherwise provided, gill nets, trammel nets, and other entangling nets used to catch any fish in gulf water in Alabama's territorial jurisdiction must have a minimum mesh size of 1%" bar (knot to knot).
+A minimum mesh size of 1%" bar is required for such nets used to take mullet during the period October 24 through December 31 of each year for all Alabama coastal waters under the jurisdiction of the MRD, and only strike nets may be used in certain waters of Bon Secour Bay during this period.
+Any person using a 1%" or larger bar mesh net during the period October 24 through December 31 of each year shall be considered a roe mullet fisherman and must possess a roe mullet permit.
 The minimum mesh for nets used in these excepted areas shall be generally the same as previously described by season for other coastal waters.